 The NE 12th Street Multipurpose Path project, from 108th to 112th Avenue NE, is part of a long-range plan to create a corridor for people who walk and bicycle.
 That plan calls for connecting Downtown to the rapidly growing BelRed and Overlake areas.
+Project construction began in December 2020 and completion is anticipated in spring 2021.

 The multipurpose path, from 108th to 112th Avenue NE, will pass through McCormick Park but will have minimal impact on how the park has has historically functioned.
 Elements of the project will include: